Mosman Park (WA)

 Employment performance in Mosman Park has been broadly consistent with national averages

-Conversely, construction is under-represented at 5.5% compared to Greater Perth's 9.3%.
-Local employment opportunities appear limited as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, Mosman Park's labour force decreased by 3.0% alongside a 3.6% employment decline, causing unemployment to rise by 0.6 percentage points.
-In contrast, Greater Perth experienced employment growth of 2.9%.
-State-level data up to 25-Nov-25 shows WA employment contracted by 0.27%, with the state unemployment rate at 4.6%, compared to the national rate of 4.3% and national employment growth of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment expansion by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
-Applying these projections to Mosman Park's employment mix suggests local employment should increase by approximately 7.0% over five years and 14.5% over ten years, assuming illustrative extrapolations based on current employment patterns.
+Conversely, construction is under-represented at 5.5% of the workforce compared to Greater Perth's 9.3%.
+The predominantly residential area offers limited local employment opportunities, as seen by the count of Census working population versus resident population.
+Between September 2024 and September 2025, Mosman Park's labour force decreased by 2.9%, with a corresponding 3.5% decline in employment, leading to an unemployment rate increase of 0.6 percentage points.
+In contrast, Greater Perth experienced employment growth of 2.9% and labour force growth of 3.0%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Mosman Park's employment mix suggests local employment should increase by 7.0% over five years and 14.5% over ten years, based on simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment